Network core advancement combined with edge models such as zero trust and SASE push the security of 5G beyond that of 4G

 The security of 5G is better than any previous iteration of cellular broadband, partially due to infrastructure enhancements, but also because of entrenched and emerging strategies at the edge.

 Standard security best practices for physical security remain essential, such as disabling unused interfaces, encrypting data in transit, and implementing firewall rules by use case.
-In addition, implementing edge-to-cloud security technologies such as ZTNA and SASE provides enterprises with new layers of end-to-end security.
+In addition, implementing edge-to-cloud security technologies such as zero trust and SASE provides enterprises with new layers of end-to-end security.